 To cut Hoka some slack, we can see where the spartan tongue and tight forefoot fit is coming from.
 Our guess is that since initial Hoka’s were purpose built for trail running, the fit was customised accordingly to accommodate the rigours of downhill running.
 That build philosophy might have transferred to this shoe.
 But then Clifton is an outright road shoe, and trail footwear best practices doesn’t necessarily need apply here.

 The lack of tongue padding isn’t the only thing which displeased us.
 The tip of tongue uses a synthetic nubuck like material, and this transfers colour on the socks.
 And we’re not talking about running in rains, this happens in absolutely dry weather.
 The socks turn blue under the area where this material is used.
 This can only mean two things.
 Either this material has sub-standard dyeing, or the synthetic nubuck is something on the lines of Tirrenina Suede (adios Boost 2) which has inherent trouble retaining color.
 If this was the latter case, Hoka should have put in a disclaimer like adidas has.
-This is not a serious issue, but not everyone wants to go around running with Na’vi hued ankles.

 And in our pair, we found the left tongue to be a bit shorter than the right.
 For Hoka, it’s another area to keep an eye on.